 - Cons: Your money is tied up for longer, so it’s not available to make further investments.
 If Coca-Cola starts falling sharply after you buy it, you’ll face the tough decision of whether or not to sit through a correction.

 CFD means contract for difference.
-CFDs are investment derivatives that allow you to speculate on the price movement of an individual asset such as forex, commodities, or shares of Coca-Cola.
+Check our CFD trading course to learn more, but in short, CFDs are investment derivatives that allow you to speculate on the price movement of an individual asset such as forex, commodities, or Coca-Cola shares.
 All the while, you don’t actually have to own that asset.

 - Pros: With a CFD, you can bet a percentage of the total trade value, and the CFD broker will cover the rest (trading with leverage).
 If you’re trading with leverage you stand to make more than you would if you only ventured your own money.
 CFD trading removes the hassle of owning and storing commodities or currency,